 Students who have successfully been selected to participate in dual-credit studies will receive detailed information about the registration process.

 |ELEC-230||Electrician Theory I|

 Students who complete the dual-credit Pre-Employment Electrician program are eligible to earn:

 - a SAIT Pre-Employment Electrician certificate

-- the potential to write the Alberta Industry and Training (AIT) exams for first-year electrician apprenticeship
+- the potential to write the Alberta Industry and Training (AIT) exams for first-year carpenter apprenticeship